We Tested 50 UK Websites Across 6 AI Platforms

-Original research: 50 UK SME websites tested across ChatGPT, Claude, Gemini, Perplexity, AI Overviews, and Copilot.
-The data reveals systemic visibility failures that most businesses don't know they have.
+50 UK SME websites tested across ChatGPT, Claude, Gemini, Perplexity, AI Overviews, and Copilot.
+Data reveals systemic visibility failures.

-We tested 50 UK SME websites across all six major AI platforms — ChatGPT, Claude, Gemini, Perplexity, AI Overviews, and Copilot.
-The results reveal a systemic readiness failure: 87% of sites have two or more conflicting signals that confuse AI engines, 53% have no clear H1 tag, 44% lack Organisation schema, and 23% are actively blocking AI crawlers.
-Only 4% have Person schema for their team members.
-Law firms scored the worst of any sector, with zero firms meeting basic AI visibility requirements.
+We tested 50 UK SME websites across all six major AI platforms.
+ChatGPT, Claude, Gemini, Perplexity, AI Overviews, and Copilot.
+The results show widespread failure.
+87% of sites have two or more conflicting signals that confuse AI.
+53% have no clear H1 tag.
+44% lack Organisation schema.
+23% block AI crawlers.
+Only 4% have Person schema for team members.
+Law firms scored worst, with zero firms meeting basic AI visibility needs.

 Methodology

 Between January and March 2026, we audited 50 UK SME websites across ten industries.
-Each site was tested against a standardised checklist across all six major AI search platforms:
+We tested each site against a standard checklist on all six major AI search platforms:

 - ChatGPT (78% market share, 2.5 billion daily prompts)